Lotte's Akito Takabe "I want to win both." What are the recent benchmarks for winning the "batting hitter" and "most hit" titles in Pacific League?

 Since 2020, no player has had 170 hit among those with the most hit, and hit with the most hit was Takashi Ogino (then with Lotte) in 2021 with 169 hit.
 Last season, the player with the most hit was Itsuki Murabayashi (Rakuten Eagles) with 144 hit.

-If he can accumulate around 160 hit, he will be able to win the most hit hit.
-In September of last year, when he often played as leadoff hitter, he hit 33 hit in that month, and if he can continue to accumulate hit at this pace throughout the season, simple calculations show he can hit nearly 200 hits.
+If he can accumulate hit 160 hit, he'll be in contention for the most hit title.
+Last September, when he often played as the leadoff hitter, he recorded 33 hit in that month, and if he can maintain hit throughout the season, he could easily get close to 200 hits.

 ▼ Most hit in Pacific League since 2020